PetroSilenius/petro-promises/README.md

 # PetroPromises

-A simple recreation of Promises to get a better grasp of them.
-Definitely

 This is a simple recreation of Javascript `Promises` to get a better grasp of them.
 The implementation is heavily inspired by Web Dev Simplifieds [video on How To Create Your Own Implementation Of JavaScript Promises
 ](https://www.youtube.com/watch?v=1l4wHWQCCIc).